natsuhiko/DynamicPGS/README.md

 avg = getAvg(y=y, x=x, id=id, X=X)
 ```

-## 1. Computing dynamic PGS using our dynamic PGS model
+## 1. Computing dynamic PGS using our model

-This is how we estimate PGS at child age $x^{*}$ in month using their genotype data (given by the plink2 PGEN format).
+This is how we estimate PGS at child age $x^{*}$ (in month) using their genotype data (given by the plink2 PGEN format).
 To compute PGS at age of 0 to 54 months, you can simply run:
 ```
 # you need to stay at the package home dir
 source("Data/getDynamicPGS.R")